syntithenai/hermod/README.md

 # change directory into it so relative paths in docker-compose.yml to host mounts work correctly
 cd hermod

+# copy environment from sample (edit as required)
+cp .env-sample .env

 # start services
 sudo docker-compose up